Nadaaniyaan: Supporting characters

+Production

+The series was produced by Nida Yasir, and the shooting took place in her husband Yasir Nawaz's newly acquired apartment.

 Sequel series

-A sequel to the series called Phir Say Nadaaniyan that takes place in the modern world, was announced in October 2022 as the form of a web series with the main cast returning, (with the exception of Mirza Shahi, who passed away from Covid-19) in 2020.
-The trailer for the series was released on 17 of Dec, 2022.
-The theme song was released on 19 of Dec, 2022.
-The first episode was released on the YouTube channel, Farid Nawaz Productions on 21 of Dec, 2022 with following episodes releasing weekly.
+A sequel to the series called Phir Say Nadaaniyan, which takes place in the modern world and was announced in October 2022 as the form of a web series with the main cast returning (except for Mirza Shahi, who died from Covid-19) in 2020.
+The trailer for the series was released on 17 December 2022.
+The theme song was released on 19 December 2022.
+The first episode was released on the YouTube channel, Farid Nawaz Productions on 21 December 2022 with following episodes released weekly.